We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 Portability and Durability

-Construction materials are typically a mix of steel and aluminum.
+Chainsaw mills are usually constructed from a mix of steel and aluminum.
 Steel offers great strength, so it’s used for the main structural components that hold things together.
-Chainsaw mills are often electroplated (usually with zinc, nickel, or chrome) to protect against rust.
-Aluminum is much lighter, so it’s generally used for guide rails.
-Look for a rugged build with consistent welds and metal with substantial thickness or cross section.
+These pieces are generally also electroplated (usually with zinc, nickel, or chrome) to protect against rust.
+Since aluminum is much lighter, it’s generally used for guide rails.

 How to Use a Chainsaw Mill